Robust Superradiance and Spontaneous Spin Ordering in Disordered Waveguide Quantum Electrodynamics: Finite-Size Scaling of the Decay Rates

-We note that, though the bound $\mathbb{R}_{<}$ in Sec.~\ref{secProductAnsatz} is a much tighter bound, it always has a finite-size correction $\sim \mathcal{O}(N^{-1})$.
+Therefore, the convergence is slower at special points $\Theta = n\pi$, where $\Gamma_{+} = \Gamma_{-}$.
+This originates mathematically from the fact that the overlap $c$ approaches $0$ for $\Theta=n\pi$.
+We note that, though the bound $\mathbb{R}_{<}$ in Sec.~\ref{secProductAnsatz} is much tighter, it always has a finite-size correction $\sim \mathcal{O}(N^{-1})$.
 The reason could be that the product state ansatz is valid for large $N$, which therefore fails to capture the intermediate-size crossover.
+A similar difference in the finite-size scaling is numerically observed for the actual peak decay rate $\mathcal{R}_\star$, indicating the validity of the relation $\mathcal{R}_\star\sim N \Gamma_+$.